mikegleen/modes/doc/source/data_format.rst

 So if you are processing the output with a program (other than Excel) on a MacOs system, do not include the BOM.

+A utility program, ``bin/putbom.sh``, will insert a BOM into an existing file.

 .. _Reserved Words: